Want to start growing food at home but not sure where to start? This is an overview of the basics to help you start quickly and with confidence.

 Your soil may be sandy, clayey or a balanced loam somewhere in between.
 Sandy soils have good drainage and aeration but poor nutrient and water holding capacity.
 Clay soils hold onto water and nutrients but can have poor drainage and aeration.
 Regardless of your soil type, regular additions of organic matter will improve your soil structure.
 If your soil is extremely sandy, investigate adding bentonite clay to improve your soil structure so it holds moisture and nutrients.
 If your soil is extremely clayey do a dispersion test and if your soil is highly dispersive you can add gypsum to improve soil structure.

 pH measures the acidity/alkalinity of your soil and influences the range of nutrients that are accessible to your plants.
 Most plants grow best at pH 6.5-7.5 which is close to neutral.
-Use a pH test kit to check.
+Use a pH colour test kit to check.
 If soil is only slightly outside this range compost will bring it towards neutral.
 Otherwise you can use elemental sulphur to lower pH (make soil more acidic), or lime to increase pH (make soil more alkaline) – application rates will depend on your soil type (sand/clay) so check the bag for guidance.
-Another option is to grow what is best suited to your natural pH (eg. if you have very acid soil, congratulations you’re now a blueberry specialist).
+Another option is to grow what is best suited to your natural pH.

 Some plants are more tolerant of dry conditions than others, but for vegetable production generally the aim is to maintain soil moisture around the root zone.
 Poke your finger into the soil about 10-15cm deep and it should feel cool and moist like a damp sponge.
 If not, it’s time to water.